ralgozino/coredns-multipass/README.md

 ### Remote multipass

-You tell the multipass client to connect to a remote multipass daemon by setting the `MULTIPASS_SERVER_ADDRESS=<hostname:port>` environment variable.
+You can tell the multipass client to connect to a remote multipass daemon by setting the `MULTIPASS_SERVER_ADDRESS=<hostname:port>` environment variable.
 Setting the environment variable while starting CoreDNS will also work:

 ```console
 $ MULTIPASS_SERVER_ADDRESS=<hostname:port> coredns [parameters]